getodk/docs/src/form-question-types.rst

 ----------------

 .. tip::
-  Video files can quickly get very large.
-We recommend explicitly configuring video options for every device you intend to use for data collection.
+  Video files can be very large.
+We recommend configuring video options for every device you intend to use for data collection.
 Also make submissions to your server with the Internet conditions you expect when gathering data to make sure that you can send files of the size you expect.
 Note that Central :ref:`has a 100MB file upload size limit by default <file-upload-fails-with-413>`.

 .. contents::
  :local: